|Follow PSU Women's Soccer:||Follow @PennStateWSOC|

 TOPDRAWERSOCCER TEAM OF THE WEEK HONOREE (12/1/15)

-Redshirted during the 2016 season...Played on United States U-20 Women’s National Team at the FIFA U-20 Women’s World Cup...Nominated for the U.S. Soccer Young Female Player of the Year award.
+Redshirted during the 2016 season...Started all six matches for the United States U-20 Women’s National Team at the FIFA U-20 Women’s World Cup...Nominated for the U.S. Soccer Young Female Player of the Year award.

 Women’s College Cup All-Tournament Team...Named to the All-Big Ten Second Team (Defense)...Big Ten All-Freshman Team (Defense) honoree...Received TopDrawerSoccer Team of the Week honors (12/1)...Named to the TopDrawerSoccer Freshman Best XI First Team...Two-time Big Ten Freshman of the Week (9/15 & 10/29)...Started all 27 matches on the Nittany Lion backline...Played the full time in 18 matches, including a 0-0 draw against No. 21 Duke (8/28)...Netted her first career point on an assist in a 3-1 victory over Michigan (10/28)...Tallied an assist in the NCAA Second Round match against Boston U (11/20)...Scored her first goal as a Nittany Lion in the 79th minute in a 2-0 win over No. 9 Rutgers in the College Cup Semifinals (12/4)...A member of the Nittany Lion backline that posted 15 shutouts on the year, including eight-straight to end the season...Finished second on the team in minutes played (2,360)...Her 2,360 minutes played are the fourth-most in a single-season in program history.